-Select Enable to enable Clock Spectrum support, which will allow the BIOS to attempt to reduce the level of Electromagnetic Interference caused by the components whenever needed.
-The options are Disable and Enable.
+Select Enabled to allow the BIOS to monitor and attempt to reduce the level of Electromagnetic Interference caused by the components whenever needed.
+The options are Disabled and Enabled.

-Hyper-Threading (ALL)
+Hyper-Threading (All)

-Select Enabled to support Intel Hyper-threading Technology to enhance CPU performance.
+Select Enable to support Intel's Hyper-threading Technology to enhance CPU performance.
 The options are Enable and Disable.